RunboxScripts/RunboxDesktopIntegration/README.md

 # Runbox Desktop Integration

+**Note:** I no longer use Runbox, and am looking for a new [organization](https://github.com/RunboxScripts) maintainer for this project.

 Open mailto links in Linux desktop using Runbox Webmail.

-Note: I no longer use Runbox, and am looking for a new [organization](https://github.com/RunboxScripts) maintainer.

 ## How it works